 He also has ownership in radio stations (including the one he built and operated in Tallahassee, Florida), retail food outlets, and residential construction.

-The Harvest Institute is considered a think tank that conducts research, policy development, education, and advocacy to increase the self-sufficiency of Black America.
+The Harvest Institute is a think tank that conducts research, policy development, education, and advocacy to increase the self-sufficiency of Black America.
 A nonprofit, tax-exempt organization, it was launched to “develop policies, programs, conduct research, to advocate for and to engage in activities that lead to a Black America that is self-sufficient economically, politically, and is competitive as a group,” according to its website.

 Anderson has worked

 “He was State Coordinator of Education for Florida under Governor Reubin Askew during the tumultuous period of the 1970s.
 After successful social reform projects in Florida and leading President Jimmy Carter’s Florida campaign to a win in the state, Carter appointed Anderson as the Federal Co-Chairman for a Commission of governors in the southeast states.
 In that position (rank of assistant secretary in the U.S. Department of Commerce), he chaired the commission, funded and directed economic development projects for the governors in those states,” according to the PowerNomics website.

 When he was executive director of two economic development corporations for the city of Miami, Florida, Anderson oversaw the funding of more than 30 businesses.